iree-org/iree/build_tools/docker/README.md

 We use a helper python script to manage the Docker image deployment.
 It lists all images and their dependencies and manages their canonical registry location.
+This script pushes images to GCR which requires the `Storage Admin` role in the `iree-oss` GCP project.

-When creating a new image, add it to this mapping.
+When creating a new image, add it to the mapping in this script.
 To build an image and all images it depends on as well as pushing them to GCR and updating all references to the image digest.
-Pushing images to GCR requires the `Storage Admin` role in the `iree-oss` GCP project.

 ```shell
 python3 build_tools/docker/manage_images.py --image cmake